Surgical Procedures: Surgery and Staging for Colon Cancer

 Laboratory Tests: Blood is drawn to check how your kidneys and liver are working, as well as a complete blood count (CBC).
 A carcinoembryonic antigen (CEA)level may also be checked.

 Imaging: Radiology tests can look inside your body at the cancer and see if it has spread.
-These tests can include:
+These tests are:

 Procedures: Each case of colon cancer is different.
 Talk with your care team about which procedures may be part of your treatment plan.
 These options may be:

-• Colonoscopy: A colonoscope (lighted, flexible tube) is put into the rectum, and looks at the whole colon for anything not normal.
+• Colonoscopy: A colonoscope (lighted, flexible tube) is put into your rectum and looks at the whole colon.
 Biopsies may be done during a colonoscopy.

-• Sigmoidoscopy: A sigmoidoscope (lighted, flexible tube) is put into the rectum and the lower part of the colon (sigmoid colon).
-It looks for anything not normal.
+• Sigmoidoscopy: A sigmoidoscope (lighted, flexible tube) is put into your rectum and the lower part of your colon (sigmoid colon).
 Biopsies can be done during a sigmoidoscopy.

-• Double-contrast barium enema: Also known as a lower GI series, this test uses barium (liquid enema contrast) and X-rays to see changes in the lower gastrointestinal tract, including the colon and the rectum.
+• Double-contrast barium enema: Also known as a lower GI series, this test uses barium (liquid enema contrast) and X-rays to see changes in your lower gastrointestinal (GI) tract, including the colon and the rectum.

-• Biopsy: A piece of tissue is removed to be looked at under a microscope to look for cancer cells.
+• Biopsy: A piece of tissue is removed and looked at under a microscope to look for cancer cells.

 Colon cancer spreads to other parts of the body through the tissue, lymph, and blood systems.
 The stage of your cancer tells how extensive your cancer is, how far it has spread, and what treatment might be best.
 Colon cancer is described as stages 0 through stage IV (four) disease, with higher stage being more advanced.